Frequently Asked Questions

 FleetNet is changing the direction of fleet maintenance with Flexibility, Transparency, Communication and Information Accessibility.

 Flexibility means we offer a full line of solutions allowing customers the ability to customize a program to fit their specific needs.
-Transparency is the way FleetNet does business.
-An example includes passing through vendor invoices to the customer without markup, therefore, passing savings onto the customer.
-FleetNet communicates constantly with customers keeping them informed on what is happening at each stage of the event.
+Transparency is the way FleetNet America does business.
+An example includes passing through service provider invoices to the customer without markup, therefore, passing savings onto the customer.
+FleetNet America communicates constantly with customers keeping them informed on what is happening at each stage of the event.
 The customer never has to guess what is going on with their equipment.
 Information accessibility is essential to managing the customer’s fleet properly.
-FleetNet believes providing data including VMRS coding & costing, fault code reporting, and more is key to this process.
+FleetNet America believes providing data including VMRS coding & costing, fault code reporting, and more is key to this process.

 What is VMRS?
 Why does that help me?

 VMRS stands for Vehicle Maintenance Reporting Standards.
-FleetNet uses VMRS to apply costs to emergency roadside and preventive maintenance events across all vehicle types.
+FleetNet America uses VMRS to apply costs to emergency roadside and preventive maintenance events across all vehicle types.
 Customers benefit through detailed analysis of their maintenance costs which give them more control over their expenses.

 How do I know what is happening with my breakdowns?